theochem/horton/doc/dev_get_coding.rst

    branch.**

    It is perfectly OK to work in your own branch and do there whatever you like.
-   It is also OK to upload these branches to the central repository, such that others can see and review your code.
+   It is also OK to upload these branches, such that others can see and review your code.
 As soon as one of your branches is mature enough, use ``git rebase`` to apply your patches to the master branch.

 4. **When you find a bug, first write a test that fails because of the bug.
 Then fix the bug.
 Commit both test and fix in one patch.**